maria-tqg/Console-based-Student-Management-System-using--three-types-of-data-structures/README.md

 # 📘 Student Management System (C++)

-This is my first-year project from BUBT, demonstrating my knowledge of C++ basics and data structures.
+This is my second-year project from BUBT, demonstrating my knowledge of C++ basics and data structures.
 The system allows users to insert, view, search, delete, update, sort, undo, and display statistics of student records.